 In addition to the scheduling flexibility, some mediators also offer online divorce mediation services for location flexibility.

 You may travel frequently for your job and wonder how you’re ever going to be able to fit a mediation session in since you’re always on the road.
-Or perhaps you and your spouse live or work far apart geographically and the logistics of being in the same place at the same time are all but impossible.
+Or perhaps you and your husband or wife live or work far apart geographically and the logistics of being in the same place at the same time are all but impossible.

-Or, you may simply not be comfortable sitting next to your spouse in the same room.
+Or, you may simply not be comfortable sitting next to your soon-to-be ex in the same room.

 Online mediation can happen anywhere.

-#10 of Biggest Divorce Mediation Benefits: Mediation is a Private and Confidential Process
+#10 Benefit: Mediation is a Private and Confidential Process

 Most people forget that divorce litigation in court is a public forum.